Wytamma/rstudio-hpc/README.md

 You should need to have some idea of how to use singularity.

-If you're not sure were to start work though this tutorial and associated webinars https://pawseysc.github.io/singularity-containers/
+If you're not sure where to start work though this tutorial and associated webinars https://pawseysc.github.io/singularity-containers/

 ## Instructions